 How Long to Boil Potatoes for the Perfect Mashed Potatoes

-This is really going to depend on how big the cubes of potato are.
+This is really going to depend on how big the cubes of potatoes are.
 I like to go with smaller cubes for generally quicker cooking.
 The smaller they are cut, the quicker they will cook up.
 A russet potato can be pretty big, so just quartering them isn’t usually enough.
 I like to go for a 1-inch cube.
 Try to get them all generally the same size if you can.
 This will keep all of your cubes cooked to the same consistency.

 What if my Mashed Potatoes are too Thick?

 I always plan for this.
-This ingredients in this mash potato recipe will vary based on the size and amount of potatoes you actually use.
+The ingredients in this mashed potato recipe will vary based on the size and amount of potatoes you actually use.
 If you are like me and you guestimate on potatoes, you might run into this.
 There are a few options, but I usually tend to err on the side of more butter:).
 You can add an extra tablespoon of butter to help the mashed potatoes get to the right consistency.
 You could also add a little extra cream to loosen them up a bit.